soundpress/nycadministrativecode/docs/c18/index.rst

 j.
 "Trap-neuter-return" means a program to trap, vaccinate for rabies, sterilize and identify feral cats and return them to the locations where they were found.

+k.
+“Adoptable animal” means any companion animal subject to adoption as defined in subdivision a of this section.